serokell/deploy-rs/README.md

   # If not specified, this will default to `/tmp`
   # (if `magicRollback` is in use, this _must_ be writable by `user`)
   tempPath = "/home/someuser/.deploy-rs";

+  # Build the derivation on the target system.
+  # Will also fetch all external dependencies from the target system's substituters.
+  # This default to `false`
+  remoteBuild = true;
 }
 ```